-NZ base not hit in attack, Foreign Minister Winston Peters calls for calm
+NZ base not hit in Iraq attack, no withdrawal announcement

-Acting Prime Minister Winston Peters has again called for calm and diplomacy following Iranian missile strikes on bases housing United States troops in Iraq, but confirmed New Zealand's base in the country was not hit.
+Acting Prime Minister Winston Peters says New Zealand's base in Iraq has not been hit in a barrage of Iranian missiles fired at bases housing United States troops.

+But while he says the security situation is being closely watched, Peters has stopped short of announcing whether New Zealand's troops will be brought home early.

-United States officials have confirmed more than a dozen surface-to-surface missiles had been fired at two Iraqi military bases, with Iranian state television describing it as a revenge attack over the killing of top military commander Qassem Soleimani in an air strike by the United States.
+The US Government has confirmed more than a dozen surface-to-surface missiles had been fired at two Iraqi military bases, with Iranian state television describing it as a revenge attack over the killing of top military commander Qassem Soleimani in an air strike by the US last week.

 READ MORE: